SeekDaSky/Sok/README.md

 ### BulkRead

-​	This method allows the developper to perform read-intesive loops efficiently.
+​	This method allows the developper to perform a read-intesive loop efficiently.
 When using this method instead of a while loop, Sok can perform certain optimisations that can greatly improve I/O performances.
 The signature of the method is:

 ```kotlin
 suspend fun bulkRead(buffer : MultiplatformBuffer, operation : (buffer : MultiplatformBuffer, read : Int) -> Boolean) : Long
 ```

 ​	The method will suspend the calling coroutine and execute the `operation`every time there is data to be read.
-The `operation`will take as parameter the buffer containing the data, the amount of data and return a `Boolean`, true if the loop should continue, false if the method should return. the `operation` MUST not be computation intesive or blocking as Sok execute it synchronously, thus blocking other sockets while doing so.
+The `operation`will take as parameter the buffer containing the data, the amount of data and return a `true` if the loop should continue, `false` if the method should return. the `operation` MUST not be computation intesive or blocking as Sok execute it synchronously, thus blocking other sockets while doing so.

 ​	The use case imagined for this method is the follwing: